 You are the product of an endless line of biological ancestors, stretching unbroken back to the first life.
 If you looked down this line of grim-faced men, all standing with their arms crossed, looking back at you, their descendant and heir, you’d discover that for all their differences, they all shared one specific evolutionary trait: They were excellent murderous rapists.
 Whether they exercised that capacity, or enjoyed it, or even wanted it, is irrelevant.
 They were good at it.
 The genes for tribalism and murderous raping were baked into your very essence.

-Empathy, justice, kindness, these were not priorities in your evolution.
+The philosophical exercise of empathy, leading to kindness, in pursuit of fairness, was not a priority in your evolution.
 These are the fruits of knowledge.
 If you don’t put knowledge in the monkey, it’s just a monkey, and monkeys are animals, driven by instinct.
 Survive the winter.
 Protect the group to protect yourself.
 Do what needs to be done to outsiders, they’re not us, they’re not of the group.
 If it’s necessary, torture and destroy them, all of them, and salt the earth above their graves.
 Even within the tribe, don’t be weak, don’t be sick, don’t be a burden come winter.
-The state of nature isn’t moral, and it isn’t pretty — it’s a world of brutal warlords, ruled by the strong for the strong and enforced by violence.
+The state of nature isn’t moral, and it isn’t pretty — it’s a world of brutal warlords, ruled by the strong, for the strong, and enforced by violence.
 From the womb, without adjustment, it’s fundamentally what we are.

 So when we refuse the golden gift of education, when we sneer at academics and scoff at the institutions of science, what we get are not the sons of Plato and the daughters of Socrates, but a tribe of hooting monkeys, driven only by the evolutionary imperatives of survival and reproduction.
 And I get it, anti-intellectualism, truly I do.
 I too am a monkey, all of this is in me too.
 For all my erudite pretension, when I talk to someone with a master’s degree on a subject I care about, I’m immediately priced out of the conversation.
 My opinion is rendered invalid before we even begin, and that’s threatening as all hell.
 I understand the knee-jerk reaction to that, because I am a monkey, and I have that reaction.